Weights and Standards/MVI

-Region 1 - Include the areas of Troops A, B, C and L. Region 1 covers the major metropolitan areas of New Orleans, Houma and Baton Rouge, along with the suburban and rural parishes of Sourtheastern LA.
+Region 1 - Include the areas of Troops A, B, C and L. Region 1 covers the major metropolitan areas of New Orleans, Houma and Baton Rouge, along with the suburban and rural parishes of Southeastern LA.
 Region 1 encompasses the greater population within its borders.
-Contact Information (225)925-6113.

 The Department of Public Safety, Weights and Standards Unit is a uniformed commissioned POST certified Peace Officer position and serves as a Louisiana State Police representative.
 Officers have state wide authority to enforce the criminal and traffic laws of the state, make arrests, and perform other related duties imposed upon them by the legislature as peace officers.
 The Weights and Standards Unit is legislatively mandated to direct, coordinate, and control the activities of the Weights and Standards Mobile and Stationary scale divisions.
 The Weights and Standards Section is located in the Transportation and Environmental Safety Section (TESS) of the Patrol Division.

 The primary function of the Weights and Standards police force is the protection of the motoring public and the highway infrastructures of the state of Louisiana.
 This is accomplished by ensuring that commercial vehicle traffic is in compliance with statutory provisions of laws regulating weight, size, and registration.
 The Weights and Standards Police Officers have received additional training in Federal Motor Carrier Safety regulations and federal hazardous material regulations.

 Contact the Louisiana State Civil Service at http://www.civilservice.la.gov/index.asp

 - Must have attained eighteenth birthday at time of appointment.

 - Must possess a valid Louisiana driver's license at time of appointment.